 - a.
-All nominees, or an authorized representative of each nominee, must attend the All Candidates Meeting in its entirety or arrange to meet with the CRO in person or virtually within twenty four (24) hours of the meeting. - b.
+All nominees must attend the All Candidates Meeting in its entirety or arrange to meet with the CRO in person or virtually within twenty four (24) hours of the meeting. - b.
 Alternate arrangements to meet with the CRO must be made before the All-Candidates Meeting. - c.
-No candidate may campaign until 9:00 am (EST) on the official campaign period tdate.he day after the All-Candidates Meeting or the day after the alternate meeting with the CRO. - d.
-For an authorized representative to be valid, they must possess a signed statement from the nominee that the representative has the authority to act on their behalf for the duration of the meeting. - e.
-Any candidate who fails to attend or send an authorized representative to the All-Candidates Meeting, or fails to meet with the CRO, shall be disqualified from the election. - f.
+No candidate may campaign until 9:00 am (EST) on the official campaign period date. - d.
+Any candidate who fails to attend the All-Candidates Meeting, or fails to meet with the CRO, shall be disqualified from the election. - e.
 The topics at the All-Candidates Meeting shall include, but not be limited to: - i.
 The elections process outlined in this policy (Op11: Elections Policy); - ii.
 The election schedule; - iii.
 The duties and functions of the Election officials. - iv.
-Campaigning rules
+Campaigning rules - v.
+Campaign violations, and how demerit points are calculated - f.
+Each candidate, or, will sign a mandatory statement (Declaration of Understanding) before leaving the meeting that indicates they understand the rules and regulations governing the election i.e Elections Policy. - g.
+It is the responsibility of each candidate to understand all information provided at the All Candidates Meeting.

-- v.
-Campaign violations, and how demerit points are calculated - g.
-Each candidate, or authorized representative, will sign a mandatory statement (Declaration of Understanding) before leaving the meeting that indicates they he/she understand the rules and regulations governing the election i.e Elections Policy. - h.
-It is the responsibility of each candidate to understand all information provided at the All Candidates Meeting. - i.
+h.
 The date(s) and time(s) of the All-Candidates Meeting will be advertised at the start of the Nomination Period.

-12 Campaigning
+12. Campaigning

 - a.
 Prior to campaigning, all candidates must submit the following documents: - i.
-A campaign statement, with a minimum of 100 words and a maximum of 250 words in length which will be posted exactly as received, along with an optional candidate's facial photograph, with a minimum of 100 words and a maximum of 250 words in length which will be posted exactly as received which will be posted on AUSU's website. - ii.
+A campaign statement, with a minimum of 100 words and a maximum of 250 words in length which will be posted exactly as received, along with an optional candidate's facial photograph, which will be posted on AUSU's website. - ii.
 A campaign plan, all campaign materials (including posters, social media content, etc.), and a campaign platform. - iii.
 A campaign budget not exceeding the \$100.00 CAD limit (campaign expenses will not be reimbursed). - b.
 All candidates must abide by the following rules relating to conduct and behavior of candidates during campaigning and assume responsibility for those campaigning on behalf of candidates. - c.
 Campaigners are bound by the same rules as candidates.
 Any inappropriate conduct and/or behaviour of a candidate's campaigners may result in a candidate being served with demerit points and possible disqualification. - d.
 No campaigning shall take place before the start of the campaigning period. - e.
-All candidates must adhere to the Code of Conduct, AUSU & AU Policiesy and not publicly denounce any returning or potential board members.
+All candidates must adhere to the Code of Conduct, AUSU & AU Policies and not publicly denounce any returning or potential board members. - f.
+Candidates shall campaign in accordance with the rules of fair play.
+Breaking the rules of fair play, include but are not limited to: - i.
+Breaching generally accepted community standards; and - ii.
+Slander; and - iii.
+General sabotage of the campaigns of other candidates; and - iv.
+Malicious and/or intentional breach of the Elections Policy; and - v.
+Any attempt to undermine the electoral process; and - vi.
+Misrepresentation of facts. - vii.
+Actions that create a genuine or perceived risk of physical, mental or emotional harm, injury or property damage, threatens people, public safety and/or the environment, or organizes or encourages harm. - viii.
+Promoting self-harm, eating disorders or substance abuse. - ix.
+Attacks, bullies or harasses people.
+Includes hate speech. - x.
+Is gratuitously violent or gory. - xi.
+Infringes anyone's intellectual property, privacy or other rights. - xii.
+Is someone else's personal information - xiii.
+Represents a private person offering or advertising to trade or sell drugs, alcohol, firearms or other hazardous materials. - xiv.
+Persistent attempts to undermine the ability of the CRO or the DRO to carry out their responsibilities xv.
+Violating any person's human rights.